freenas/freenas-docs/userguide/services.rst

 works.
 While
 :menuselection:`Services --> Domain Controller`
-makes it easy to input the needed settings into the administrative graphical interface, it is up to you to understand what those settings should be.
-Before beginning your configuration, read through the `Samba AD DC HOWTO
+makes it easy to input the needed settings into the administrative graphical interface, it is important to understand what those settings should be.
+Before beginning configuration, read through the `Samba AD DC HOWTO
 <https://wiki.samba.org/index.php/Samba_AD_DC_HOWTO>`_.
 After %brand% is configured, use the RSAT utility from a Windows